Michael N. Kirk, M.D., F.A.A.P.

 Sean D. Lattimore, D.O.

 Dr. Lattimore is board certified in Family Medicine and Osteopathic Manipulative Medicine.
-After graduating from the Allegheny College in Meadville, OA in 1993, he attended the Kirksville College of Osteopathic Medicine graduating in 1997.
+After graduating from the Allegheny College in Meadville, OH in 1993, he attended the Kirksville College of Osteopathic Medicine graduating in 1997.
 He received his internship and residency training at Ohio University at Firelands Community Hospital in Sandusky, Ohio completing his training in 2000.
 Dr. Lattimore began his practice in Waterloo, Illinois in July 2000.
 He is currently accepting new patients.

 What is a Doctor of Osteopathic Medicine (D.O.)?